-Our amazing team is committed to setting a path to end Homelessness, feed and clothe the needy.
-Providing temporary shelter making low income housing available for all, are also parts of our plan.
+Our amazing team is committed to providing a path to exit Homelessness.
+We feed and clothe the needy.
+Providing temporary shelter, and building safe, compact, affordable housing for all.
 We turn our convictions into actions.
-We are a group of Real Estate Investors, Veterans, Consultants and concerned volunteers.
-We’re confident our plans will help those experiencing chronic homelessness & hunger.
-Are you interested in giving back?
-Think you would be a good fit?
-For more information...
+We are a group of Real Estate Investors, Veterans, Educators, Consultants and concerned volunteers.
+We’re confident our plans will help those experiencing chronic homelessness & hunger who are ready to change their situations.
+If you are interested in giving back and think you would be a good fit with our team, click below.

 I founded Ray's The Roof House The Homeless Foundation.
 A 501(c)3 nonprofit, nonpartisan organization.
 Our mission is to help the homeless, feed the hungry & help give people with disabilities, the elderly and our Veterans a better quality of life.